mansong1/improved-happiness/README.md

 ## What is a Harness Folder?

 Harness folder allows to save the Harness configurations like pipelines, connectors, delegates, trigger, etc alongside with the code in your git repository.

+Harness can either communicate directly via the manger to the Git source or via a delegate.